SoftwareAG/c8y-docs/src/documents/guides/reference/real-time-notifications.html.md

 -   [Device control](/guides/reference/device-control).
 -   [Alarms](/guides/reference/alarms).

 The real-time notifications API enables responsive communication from Cumulocity over restricted networks towards clients such as web browser and mobile devices.
 Clients subscribe to so-called channels to receive messages.
 These channels are filled by Cumulocity with the output of [real-time statements](/guides/reference/cumulocity-event-language) or newly created [operations](/guides/reference/device-control).
 In addition, particular system channels are used for initial handshake with clients, subscription to channels, removal from channels and connection.
-As communication mechanism, the [Bayeux protocol](https://docs.cometd.org/current/reference/#_concepts_bayeux_protocol) over HTTP is used.
+As communication mechanism, the [Bayeux protocol](https://docs.cometd.org/current/reference/#_concepts_bayeux_protocol) over HTTPS or WSS is used.

 > Note that for all PUT/POST requests accept header should be provided, otherwise an empty response body will be returned.